• Skip to main content

 }

-Narrow your targeting only to hide it on certain elements.
-For example, if you want to hide it only on your social media icons and each social media icon has a class of .social-follow-link you would hide it like this:
+Narrow your targeting to hide it only on certain elements.
+For example, if you want to hide it only on your social media icons and each social media icon has a class of .social-follow-link, you would hide it like this:

 .social-follow-link .edac-nww-external-link-icon {